flentini111/dadi-test/README.md

 All the code is located in the src folder, with `server.js` as the application entry point located in the root folder.
 The db is mocked by loading `data/dataset.json` file that contains film information and reviews.

-The logger is configured to write both to console and to file and providing a simple event store.
+The logger is configured to write both to console and to file, providing a simple event store.

 If the film is not present in the local datastore, a call to the OMDB Api is made through the `src/omdb` interface, which response is cached in memory.
 This also allows the search to work.

 ###### What doesn't work:
 * the dropdown filter next to the titles, in the home
 * the user profile
+* test coverage should be improved